Cauldron cooking is currently experiencing a true renaissance. This revival is not a nostalgic or folkloric phenomenon.

 2. "You have to be an expert to cook over a fire"

-This idea is widespread, but it is based on a misconception.
+This idea is widespread, but it's based on a misunderstanding.

-The cauldron is not placed in a violent fire that is difficult to control.
+The cauldron is not placed in a violent, hard-to-control fire.

 The logic is simple: